A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification: Skew-Sensitive Evaluation Framework

 \subsection{Metric Customization}

-The class-weighted evaluation framework presented above focused on the popular $Accuracy$ metric as the underlying metric of prediction performance.
+The skew-sensitive evaluation framework presented above focused on the popular {\em Accuracy} metric as the underlying metric of prediction performance.
 However, our framework follows a general structure based on the idea of {\em weighted macro-averaging with customizable weights}, which can essentially be used with any performance metric that can be computed on the basis of a class.
-For example, the macro-averaging approaches that are already being used for $Precision$, $Recall$, and their combination {\em F-Score} could easily be extended with our customizable weighing approach by replacing $Accuracy$ in our formulas with one of these metrics.
+For example, the macro-averaging approaches that are already being used for {\em Precision}, {\em Recall}, and {\em F-Score} could easily be extended with our customizable weighing approach by replacing {\em Accuracy} in our formulas with one of these metrics.